dkarlovi/dkarlovi.github.io/content/articles/2024/01/22/boring-production/boring-production.md

 ---
-title: Chooseplea boring and flexible, not malleable
+title: Choose boring and flexible, not malleable
-slug: embrace-the-boring
+slug: choose-boring
 summary: Using simple and flexible tools doesn't make your work boring.
 In fact, it can lead to more exciting results.
 publishedAt: "2024-01-22"
 image: ./melting.jpeg